-Defining Success as a Chief of Staff with Sonja Manning, Chief of Staff at Levels Health
+Defining success as a Chief of Staff with Sonja Manning at Levels Health

 Welcome to the Canvas Podcast, where we bring together business and data leaders to talk about how to make data easier for everyone.
 Today I'm super excited to have Sonja Manning on the show.
 She's a Chief of Staff at Levels, and she wrote an incredible blog post about really what it means to be a Chief of Staff and how to excel at the role.
 And so I figured to bring her on to talk about the role and how it’s evolving with data.

 Absolutely.
 Thanks for having me, Ryan.
 My driving purpose in life is to help people realize their potential and live healthy, happy, and full lives.
 And I've been working on that purpose in multiple ways so far in both my career and personal life.

 First, it was enabling clients and organizations to reach their potential as a consultant at Deloitte for six years.
 Then coaching individuals and groups in spinning yoga classes for almost 10 years.
 And then at Business School at Michigan and as an advisor at a number of Health and Wellness companies.

 And now as the Chief of Staff at Levels and Levels is a Series A company focused on reversing the metabolic health crisis.
 For those unfamiliar, 93% of Americans in a study that came out earlier this year are not metabolically healthy and have at least one biomarker of metabolic dysfunction.